-- 4) In January 2006 an inquiry was made by a realtor for a perspective buyer who wanted to build a church facility along with a single family dwelling for a parsonage. - i) It was determined a "church" could not be prohibited in any zoning district by way of federal law.
-(Attached - US Department of Justice Civil Rights Division Housing and Civil Enforcement Section; Religious Land Use and Institutionalized Persons Act) However, the parsonage would be considered a residential use and therefore not listed as a permitted use in the heavy industrial zoning district. - ii) Residential uses located in this area today are those that were there in1990. - 5) In March 2006 a letter to all property owners was sent from the Planning Department to gain interest in having properties not currently utilizing a non-residential use rezoned to Residential/Agricultural (RA-40) district. - 6) On March 14, 2006, Planning Department staff met with the Economic Development Board to advise them on the proposal to rezone the respective parcels to residential/agricultural (RA-40). - i) Former Director, Tony Tucker, in a letter dated May 10, 2006 expressed the board's recommendation was to leave the zoning in this area as Heavy Industrial.
+- 4) In January 2006 an inquiry was made by a realtor for a perspective buyer who wanted to build a church facility along with a single family dwelling for a parsonage. - i) It was determined a "church" could not be prohibited in the industrial zoning district by way of federal law.
+(Attached - US Department of Justice Civil Rights Division Housing and Civil Enforcement Section; Religious Land Use and Institutionalized Persons Act) However, the parsonage would be considered a residential use and therefore not listed as a permitted use in the heavy industrial zoning district. - ii) Residential uses located in this area today are those that were there in1990. - 5) In March 2006 a letter to all property owners was sent from the Planning Department to gain interest in having properties not currently utilizing a non-residential use rezoned to Residential/Agricultural (RA-40) district.